Messinian Suburban Railway: Switzerland and ELLET

-Feasibility and viability studies regarding the broader Korinthos–Kalamata metre-gauge corridor are currently being conducted by the Swiss Embassy in Greece in cooperation with the Hellenic Society for the Environment and Cultural Heritage (ELLET).
-The results of these studies are expected to be publicly presented in late 2025.
+Feasibility and viability studies regarding the broader Korinthos–Kalamata metre-gauge corridor were being conducted by the Swiss Embassy in Greece in cooperation with the Hellenic Society for the Environment and Cultural Heritage (ELLET).
+The results of these studies were publicly presented in late 2025.
+A meeting between the Swiss embassy, ELLET and the mayor of Kalamata was carried out on 7 December 2025 were they requested 400,000 euros for foundation so specialists from Zurich's university and Metsovio politechnio could carry out a business plan.
+Swiss experts said that the worth of the infrastructure is estimated to be 5.5 billion euros, while suggesting for the first step reactivation of Kalamata-Diavolitsi and Corinth-Nafplio lines.
+The mayor stated "The railway is one of our goals as one of the 100 carbon natural European cities."

 Due to the previous renovation works carried out between 2009 and 2012 (including station and depot restoration) and the availability of suitable rolling stock, full reactivation works are estimated to require only a few months once approved.